spetlr-org/spetlr/docs/utilities/README.md

 The `DataframeCreator` is a helper class to assist in writing concise unittests.

-Unittest typically take a dataframe, often created with `spark.createDataFrame` and transform it.
+Unittests typically take a dataframe, often created with `spark.createDataFrame` and transform it.
 The function `createDataFrame` requires all data fields to be assigned a value, even if the given unittest is only concerned with a small subset of them.

 This class allows the user to specify which columns she wants to give values for.
 All other columns will be assigned *null* values.

 #### Usage: